Martynsdale History, Family Crest & Coats of Arms

 Another 36 words (3 lines of text) are included under the topic Early Martynsdale Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Martynsdale family to Ireland
+Migration of the Martynsdale family

-of this time, many families boarded ships for the New World with the hope of finding land, opportunity, and greater religious and political freedom.
+To escape the unstable social climate in England of this time, many families boarded ships for the New World with the hope of finding land, opportunity, and greater religious and political freedom.
 Although the voyages were expensive, crowded, and difficult, those families that arrived often found greater opportunities and freedoms than they could have experienced at home.
 Many of those families went on to make significant contributions to the rapidly developing colonies in which they settled.
 Early North American records indicate many people bearing the name Martynsdale were among those contributors: Edward and Margaret (sometimes spelled Martindell) Martindale who arrived in Pennsylvania in 1682; John Martindale arrived in New York State in 1758; Thomas Martindale arrived in New York in 1820.